Andysis/andysis.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Associate Professor at Wuhan National Laboratory for Optoelectronics (WNLO), Huazhong University of Science and Technology (HUST)
+subtitle: Associate Professor at HUST

 profile:
   align: right